-Dangling from his second-story window, Jack stared up at the yellow eyes carved into the sentinel balanced on the sill.
-From this angle, the pumpkin’s crooked grin looked sinister.
-Rather than repel spirits from the Otherworld, it leered as if to say they’d already come in.
+Dangling from his second-story window, Jack stared up at the carved yellow eyes of the sentinel balanced on the sill.
+From this angle, the pumpkin’s crooked grin appeared sinister.
+Rather than repel spirits from the Otherworld, it leered as if to say they were already there.

 He eyed the distance to the ground.
-Naked spears of withered forsythia jutted up, brittle sentries in closed ranks to keep him from sneaking out.
+Naked spears of withered forsythia jutted up, brittle sentries in closed ranks to keep him from sneaking away.

 “I get that this is your first time sneaking out and all, but don’t you think out the window is a bit melodramatic?”

 “Didn’t have much choice.
 Mom’s still awake, and her door’s wide open.
 Douglas got called out on patrol.
 She’s been in there pacing for over an hour.
-She’d be blowing up your phone too if she didn’t think it was buried at the bottom of a pile of clothes in some cheap motel around here.”
+She’d be blowing up your phone too if she didn’t think it was buried beneath a pile of clothes in some cheap motel around here.”
 It helped that Logan was twenty and free to do as he pleased.
 Logan buffed his fingernails against his tan sweater with a flash of teeth.

 “It’s still early.”

 Jack limped past him to the driveway where Logan’s faded, white Mustang idled.
 The trunk yawned open, but Jack laid his acoustic guitar across the cracked leather back seat and fastened the seat belt over it for good measure.